 Internet, Network and Security Technologies

-Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport Universit, Grand Rapids Community College, and Muskegon Community College.
-For information on how to earn articulated credit contact Ms. McClain at the MACTC.
+Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Grand Rapids Community College, and Muskegon Community College.
+For information on how to earn articulated credit contact Mrs. Pulsipher at the CTC.

 Instructor: Susan Rhem-Westhoff

-Bio: Mrs. Rhem-Westhoff attended Spring Lake High School, but graduated from Riverview High School in Sarasota, FL.
+Mrs. Rhem-Westhoff attended Spring Lake High School, but graduated from Riverview High School in Sarasota, FL.
 She went on to major in Management and Information Systems and minor in Accounting at the University of South Florida.
-After receiving her degrees, she worked in the industry as a systems analyst/programmer and developed wireless software and security devices for wireless networks before coming to teach at the Tech Center.
-She is a distance runner, backpacker, and wolf watcher dedicated to protecting all thing outside in the natural world.
+Before coming to teach at the Career Tech Center, she worked in the industry as a systems analyst/programmer and developed wireless software and security devices for wireless networks.
+She is a distance runner, backpacker, and wolf watcher dedicated to protecting all things outside in the natural world.
 She also enjoys spending time with her husband, three children, and five fur-kids (two dogs and three cats).